mishkov/guitar_tuner/README.md

 ### **2. Create a **new** branch to implement a **new** feautre**

 Every time when you need to implement a new feature you must create a new branch.
-Ensure that the new branch is based on the master branch.
+Ensure that the new branch is based on the `develop` branch.
 Keep in mind that the best practice is when one branch solves one Issue.

 ### **3. Add prefix to the name of a new branch**